allisonchau/glossier/README.md

 - First time: create new tables and load the transformed data
 - ETL should run daily, so update tables with new information

 -Python script to:
--Create tables in PSQL

--Python script to:
--Load filename from s3 bucket
+- Load filename and file object from s3 bucket
--Check if filename is loaded
--Update the order data and store in PSQL
+- Append the order data and store in PSQL
--Update line item data
+- Append line item data
--Update user stats
+- Update user stats

+**To run:**
+python load_data.py [s3 bucket link]